 Laughing gas wears off about 5 minutes after your procedure ends, and it does not have any serious after-effects.
 You may feel a little confused, disoriented, or nauseated, but this will pass quickly.
 You can drive yourself home or even go back to work after laughing gas sedation.

 Oral conscious sedation uses a pill-based sedative.
 You’ll take the pill about 60-90 minutes before your appointment at our office.
-You may be asked to fast (avoid eating and drinking) for a few hours before your appointment, depending on your situation.
+You may be asked to fast (avoid eating and drinking) for a few hours before your appointment at our Colorado Springs office, depending on your situation.

 Once the medicine takes hold, you will feel very drowsy and groggy.
 You may even fall asleep and forget what happens during your procedure at Tuttle Family Dentistry.
 However, you will still be conscious, and you can respond to commands or be woken up if this is necessary.

 Yes.
 Every type of dental sedation is safe, and serious complications of any type are extremely rare.
 And Tuttle Family Dentistry, we take your safety very seriously.
 Before you’re approved for sedation, you’ll discuss your health history, medications you’re taking, and other details with Dr. Colt or Dr. Tuttle.
 This ensures you can be sedated safely.